MicrosoftDocs/office-365-management-api/office-365-management-api/AipSensitivityLabelAction.md

 ApplicationName | String | Friendly name of the application performing the operation.
 (Outlook, OWA, Word, Excel, PowerPoint, etc.)
 ClientIP | IPv4/IPv6 | The IP address of the device that was used when the activity was logged.
 For some services, the value displayed in this property might be the IP address for a trusted application (for example, Office on the web apps) calling into the service on behalf of a user and not the IP address of the device used by person who performed the activity.
 CreationTime | Date/time | The date and time in Coordinated Universal Time (UTC) when the user performed the activity.
-DataState | String | Describes if the data is at rest or in use.
+DataState | String | Rest = File was not open when event was logged</br> Use = File was in use when event was logged.
 DeviceName | String | The device on which the activity happened.
 Id | GUID | Unique identifier of an audit record.
 IsProtected | Boolean | States whether or not the data is protected with encryption.
 LabelEventType | Double | Describes how the label was changed. </br>0 = None</br>1 = LabelUpgraded</br>2 = LabelDowngraded </br>3 = LabelRemoved</br>4 = LabelChangedSameOrder
-Location | String | The location of the document with respect to the user's device.
+Location | String | The location of the document with respect to the user's device (on-premises file shares).
 ObjectId | String | File full path (URL) that is being accessed by the user.
 OldSensitivityLabelId | GUID | The previous sensitivity label GUID.
 Operation | String | The operation type for the audit log.
 For AipSensitivityLabelAction, operations can include: </br>- SensitivityLabelApplied </br>- SensitivityLabelUpdated </br>- SensitivityLabelRemoved </br>- SensitivityLabelPolicyMatched </br>- SensitivityLabeledFileOpened